arbal/awesome-stars/README.md

 ## Others

+- [Ly0n/awesome-robotic-tooling](https://github.com/Ly0n/awesome-robotic-tooling) - Tooling for professional robotic development in C++ and Python with a touch of ROS, autonomous driving and aerospace
+- [jslee02/awesome-robotics-libraries](https://github.com/jslee02/awesome-robotics-libraries) - :sunglasses: A curated list of robotics libraries and software
+- [Releem/awesome-mysql-performance](https://github.com/Releem/awesome-mysql-performance) - 🔥 A curated list of awesome links related to MySQL / MariaDB / Percona performance tuning
 - [EricAndrechek/homebridge-display](https://github.com/EricAndrechek/homebridge-display) - Homebridge-Display, a Homebridge plugin that allows you to control and view Spotify, see the weather forecast and current conditions, see news articles, control some Homebridge devices, and much, much more!
 - [mukkla/LowFreq_DNN-NILM](https://github.com/mukkla/LowFreq_DNN-NILM) - Overview of research papers with focus on low frequency NILM employing DNNs
 - [markdtw/awesome-architecture-search](https://github.com/markdtw/awesome-architecture-search) - A curated list of awesome architecture search resources